BlogGuides & TipsPractical Information

 What are the best souvenirs to buy in Morocco?

-Genuine handmade items are the most worthwhile: hand-knotted Berber rugs, thuya wood boxes from Essaouira, handmade babouche slippers, argan oil, ras el hanout spice blends, zellige tilework, and hand-beaten copper or brass lanterns.
-Avoid mass-produced items labelled “Made in China” in medina shops.
+Invest in genuinely handmade items: hand-knotted Berber rugs, thuya wood boxes from Essaouira, handmade babouche slippers in leather, argan oil (buy from a women’s cooperative for quality assurance), ras el hanout spice blends, zellige tilework, and hand-beaten brass or copper lanterns.
+Avoid anything labelled “Made in China” in the medina stalls — unfortunately it exists and is common.

 🌙